fumeapp/laranuxt/readme.md

 ![](client/static/laranuxt.gif?raw=true)

 ![](client/static/darkmode.png?raw=true)
-> Now with examples on using Dark Mode and the Nuxt Auth module!
+> Now with examples on using Dark Mode and the Nuxt Api module!

 ### What is included